Skip to content

 2. DNS resolves to the IP address of the Load Balancer fronting the Store Pod hosting this store.

-3. The request hits caddy, which terminates TLS (having previously obtained a certificate based on configuration from the manager).
+3. The request hits Spg, which terminates TLS (having previously obtained a certificate based on configuration from the Merchant).

-4. caddy inspects the Host: store1.customdomain.com header, determines the corresponding storeId forwards the request to the Store Pod gateway.
+4. Spg inspects the Host: store1.customdomain.com header, determines the corresponding storeId forwards the request to the Store Pod services.

-6. The Next.js application renders the page, making further API calls back through the gateway (which adds storeId context) to services like catalog or content to fetch necessary data.
-These backend services interact with the Store Pod Database, scoping queries by storeId.
+5. The Next.js application renders the page, making further API calls back through the down services scoping queries by storeId for Store Pod Database .

 Code Structure: Monorepo